Return and reintegration of forcibly displaced people and international migrants (completed)

 Lead executing agency: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The employability of voluntarily returning refugees, IDPs and the local population in host communities is increased through additional needs-based training.
+By providing needs-based training opportunities, the employability of voluntary returnees and the local population in host communities is increased.

 The project supports migrants with the decision to voluntarily return to their home country and with their reintegration process.
 The main focus here is on South-South migration.
 The “Skills for Reintegration” project works with targeted pilot measures in The Gambia, Niger, Kyrgyzstan and Mexico.

 In The Gambia, the project works with the Gambia Technical Training Institute (GTTI) and the Youth Empowerment Project (YEP), an EU-funded project for fighting youth unemployment.
 Here, the partners provide better training opportunities for voluntarily returning Gambians and support the local population.